SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/crmscript-usage.md

 ---
+title: crmscript_uc
-title: What can I do with CRMScript?
+description: What can I do with CRMScript?
-uid: crmscript_uc
-SortOrder: 20
+author:
+so.date:
+keywords:
+so.topic: concept
 ---

+# What can I do with CRMScript?

 ## Customize your workflows and automation